sourcecred/docs/docs/intro/our-calls.md

 Why: This call gives all of the contributors the opportunity to see the bigger picture and align their actions/priorities with the overall goals of the project.
 It also gives the branch leads a chance to get feedback and assistance on larger goals/changes.
 Helps grow a sense of connection and shared goals across different portions of SourceCred.

-Where: Discord Main voice channel
+Where: Discord Main voice channel.

-When: Weekly, Thursday 11am PST
+When: Weekly, Thursday at 11am PST.

 # Branch Specific Meetings